-Instructor Qualifications: This is my seventh year teaching AP Language and Composition and my second year teaching for PA Homeschoolers.
+Instructor Qualifications: This is my eleventh year teaching AP Language and Composition and my sixth year teaching for PA Homeschoolers.
 I graduated summa cum laude from Wheaton College in 2004, majoring in English and dabbling heavily in Philosophy and Ancient Languages.
 I earned a Masters degree in Teaching from National Louis University in 2009.
-My twelve years of teaching include experience in urban schools in Chicago and a private, more rural school in Wisconsin.
+My sixteen years of teaching include experience in urban schools in Chicago and a private, more rural school in Wisconsin.
 In addition to my teaching jobs, I have also worked as an editor for students and professors in the process of defending masters and doctoral theses, and I have written curriculum for a national foundation in Washington D.C.
-I live with my husband Kris and my 1 ½ year old son Berend near St. Paul, Minnesota, and we are expecting our second child this fall.
+I live with my husband Kris, our five-year-old son Berend, our three-year-old daughter Mara, and our one-old daughter Solvej near St. Paul, Minnesota.
 I love being able to indulge my passion for teaching from home!

 - Don Killgallon Sentence Composing for High School